 Loans where you have pledged certain household goods (that you already owned at the time of the loan) as security may be avoided in bankruptcy.
 This means you can have the lien released, keep the goods and discharge the debt.

 When times are hard, you may find yourself making a loan from a finance company.
-Often, finance companies require that you pledge various household goods, such as a television or lawn mower as collateral.
+Often, finance companies require that you pledge various household goods, such as a television or lawnmower, as collateral.
 This is commonly called a “non-purchase money” loan secured by household goods.
 In filing bankruptcy, you usually will not lose those items to the finance company.
-In most instances, you may file a motion to void lien against household goods.
+In most instances, you may file a motion to void a lien against household goods.
 This allows you to keep the goods and discharge the debt.
-To do this the household good must be a specific kind described in the Bankruptcy Code, and must be exempt.
+To do this, the household good must be a specific kind described in the Bankruptcy Code and must be exempt.
 Avoiding the lien is done by filing a motion with the Court and obtaining a Court Order that the lien be released.
 With the right facts, this can be done in both Chapter 13 and Chapter 7 bankruptcy.

 Cross Stone Law is a bankruptcy law firm serving individuals and small businesses.
 Carol Cross Stone is a bankruptcy attorney who helps people and businesses file for bankruptcy.
 Carol has practiced law for over 35 years.
 She limits her practice to bankruptcy.

 Under federal law, Cross Stone Law is a debt relief agency.
 We help individuals and business file for bankruptcy relief under the Bankruptcy Code.